The Hidden Conversation Between You and Your Terminal

 The emulator and the shell never talk to each other.
 They both talk to the kernel pipe in the middle.
 The kernel decides what each side sees and when.

-That sentence is the whole model.
-Most things about terminals fall out of it.
+That one sentence is really the whole model.
+Almost everything else about terminals falls out of it, including the part we are about to get to.

 Step 4: The Shell Launches A Program & The Slave Gets Inherited